 Profiles in Art: Sarah Urist Green, The Art Assignment

-In 2014, Sarah Urist Green left her job as curator of Contemporary Art at the Indianapolis Museum of Art to start The Art Assignment, an educational art show hosted by PBS.
-The Art Assignment covers a variety of topics, including but not limited to making the case for famous/controversial pieces of art, cooking recipes by famous artists and of course, giving viewers art assignments from renowned artists like the Guerilla Girls.
+In 2014, Sarah Urist Green left her job as a curator of contemporary art at the Indianapolis Museum of Art to start The Art Assignment, an educational art show hosted by PBS.
+The Art Assignment covers a variety of topics, including but not limited to making the case for famous/controversial pieces of art, highlighting cooking recipes by famous artists, and of course, giving viewers art assignments from renowned artists like the Guerilla Girls.
 On a more personal note from our team, Sarah can also be credited in encouraging this particular nerdy art endeavor.

 Interview conducted by: Tiffany Chan and Morgan Moore